kbturk/ChatGPTAOC/README.md

-## Hello and Welcome to ~~Are you smarter than a 5th grader~~ I mean, how good is GPT?
+## Hello and Welcome to ~~Are you smarter than a 5th grader~~ I mean, Are you smarter than ChatGPT?

-This year for AOC, I will be running the Advent of Code puzzles through GPT, racing a human to see who can complete the puzzle first.
+This year for AOC, I will be running the Advent of Code puzzles through GPT, racing a human to see who can ~~complete the puzzle first~~ complete the daily puzzle.
 So far:
       Puzzle Completed:
 Day 1 ✅✅
 Day 2 ✅✅ ChatGPT had a lot of problems solving this puzzle